 - The court will ask you to draft a parenting plan with your ex or the child’s other parent.
 The parenting plan lays out how both parties will handle the custody arrangement, including details such as where to exchange custody, how time gets shared between the parents, what education and medical care the child should receive, what religions or cultures they should be exposed to, etc. Family lawyers can help both parties draft a mutually beneficial parenting plan.
 If neither parent can agree on a parenting plan, the court may order a parenting plan on behalf of the parents.
 The parenting plan is a legally binding contract, and violating it could have legal consequences.

-Coral Springs fathers' rights attorney Stuart N. House, P.A. has more than two decades of legal experience.
-During that time, he has seen many changes in family structures and the roles that fathers want to play in the lives of their children.
-The laws have changed as well, and mothers are no longer assumed to be the most appropriate caregivers.
+The Fort Lauderdale fathers’ rights attorney at Stuart N. House, P.A., has more than two decades of legal experience.
+During that time, he has seen many changes in family structures and the roles that fathers want to play in their children’s lives.
+The laws have also changed, and mothers are no longer assumed to be the most appropriate caregivers.

-If you are a father who is going through a divorce, you probably have questions and concerns regarding the child custody and visitation schedule.
-Our law firm can ensure that your rights are protected as child custody is arranged and that you are awarded as much quality time with your child or children as possible.
+If you are a father going through a divorce, you probably have questions and concerns regarding the child custody and visitation schedule.
+Mr. House’s law firm can ensure that your rights are protected as child custody is arranged and that you are awarded as much quality time with your child or children as possible.

-To learn more about how our firm can help you protect your rights as a father, contact us online or via phone at (954) 388-8443 to arrange a free consultation with our Coral Spring father's rights attorney.
+To learn more about how the firm can help you protect your rights as a father, reach out online or via phone at 754-732-7482 to arrange a free consultation with a Fort Lauderdale father’s rights attorney.